hhp94/slideimp/README.md

 obj <- t(sim_obj$input)
 ```

-Estimate the prediction accuracy of different methods and tune
+We can optionally estimate the prediction accuracy of different methods
-hyperparameters.
-Use the .f argument for custom function.
+and tune hyperparameters prior to imputation with `tune_imp()`.

-For custom functions, the `parameters` data.frame must include the
+For custom functions (`.f` argument), the `parameters` data.frame must
-columns corresponding to the arguments passed to the custom function.
+include the columns corresponding to the arguments passed to the custom
-The custom function must accept `obj` as the first argument and return
+function.
+The custom function must accept `obj` as the first argument
-an object with the same dimensions.
+and return a matrix with the same dimensions as `obj`.

 We tune the results using 2 repeats (`rep = 2`) for illustration
 (increase in actual analyses).